 - Engineering: 12 hours of approved coursework

 - Demonstrated ability with computer programming and/or numerical analysis techniques

 Applicants must submit two letters of professional recommendation.

-The Masters of Science Degree in Engineering Management requires a minimum of thirty-six (36) credit hours consisting of twenty-seven (27) credits in CORE courses and nine (9) elective credit hours.
+The Masters of Science Degree in Engineering Management requires a minimum of thirty (30) credit hours consisting of fifteen (15) credits in CORE courses and fifteen (15) elective credit hours.

 Projects are assessed with respect to uncertainty (revenues, expenses, product/process performance) and risk.
 Cash flows are evaluated to estimate present values and quantify risks associated with various decision alternatives.
 Topics include depreciation strategies, make/purchase/rent choices, break-even and benefit/cost assessments, and decision analysis with imperfect information.
 Required of all students.
 Three hours lecture per week.